 Internationalisation has been an essential trait of universities since their very foundation.
 The University of Klagenfurt’s geographic location means that internationalisation is of particular significance.
 Based in a city where three different cultures meet, the university is well-placed to deliver research and teaching on an international level.

 Internationalisation also makes staff and students more competitive.
 Internationalisation and partnerships are the traditional catalysts for good publications and third-party projects.
-The aim is also to increase the mobility of both incoming and outgoing students and staff at the University of Klagenfurt.

 The University of Klagenfurt has been participating in the Erasmus(+) Programm since 1995.